Decorative Arts and Design

 History

-The Brooklyn Institute, a precursor to the Brooklyn Museum, began collecting examples of domestic design in the early 20th century.
+The Brooklyn Institute, a precursor to the Brooklyn Museum, began collecting examples of design in the early 20th century.
 European porcelain and tableware entered the collection as early as 1902.
-Furniture came soon after and, by 1915, the Museum had acquired American period rooms and historic houses.
+Furniture came soon after and, by 1915, the Museum had acquired American period rooms from historic houses.
 Our earliest acquisitions were historical, most dating to the 18th century and into the early 19th century.
 Representing life in the early years of the United States was of particular interest.

 Today, the Brooklyn Museum’s Decorative Arts and Design department continues to prioritize American design from the 19th century on, as well as contemporary works from around the globe.
-At every turn, we reassess and critically reinterpret the collection by delving into the Museum’s long history and how our own practices have changed over time.

 Stories and resources